 On to Edgartown

-In the early 1990s, after renovating a home that my wife, Marsha, and I bought there, I expanded my practice to Edgartown, the postcard-perfect, centuries-old community on Martha’s Vineyard to which I’ve devoted most of my professional and personal energies ever since.
+In the early 1990s, after renovating a home in town, I expanded my practice to Edgartown, the postcard-perfect, centuries-old community on Martha’s Vineyard to which I’ve devoted most of my professional and personal energies ever since.
 To date, I’ve completed more than 250 projects on the island, 200 of them in Edgartown Village alone.
 These include the restoration and reimagining of landmarked and historic homes, as well as the creation of newly built houses that seamlessly slip into the historic fabric of the town’s Greek Revival, Colonial, and Federal-style neighborhoods.
 Beyond these residences, my public and commercial work in Edgartown includes the reinvention of the 1904 Carnegie Library as a visitors’ center for the Vineyard Trust, the conversion of the 1960s harbor-side Navigator Building into the Atlantic restaurant and Boathouse club, as well as the renovation of the Edgartown Yacht Club, to name a few.

 This ongoing revitalization of Edgartown has been one of the most rewarding projects of my career.
 The homes and environments I have had the pleasure of working on there prove that when preservation is properly balanced with innovation, it can create timeless architecture that improves the way we live, work, and play, both as individuals and as a community.